 I decided to visit Brac coastal places one by one, by making a circle around the island.
 The first interesting settlement located western of Supetar was Sutivan (or how locals call it "Stivan").
 Sutivan is a peaceful place ideal for those who want to enjoy a quiet vacation and clean sea.
 There are no commercials, nightclubs or any kind of unnecessary noise.

 There are two monumental buildings worth mentioning: church of Blessed Virgin and church of St. Roko.
 Both of them feature bell towers, which can be noticed if you look at the settlement from the sea.
-Both churches are built in Baroque style.
+Both churches are built in the Baroque style.

-Few kilometers south of Sutivan and northern to Milna, there are a few small settlements: Bobovišće and Bobovišće on the sea.
+A few kilometres south of Sutivan and northern to Milna, there are a few small settlements: Bobovišće and Bobovišće on the sea.
 The latter is famous for the house of famous Croatian poet Vladimir Nazor.
 Since my time on the island was limited and I had still a few destinations to visit, I skipped these small places and continued to Milna.

 The most monumental building in the settlement is the Baroque church.